 (23) "Youth with sexually abusive behaviors" means a child who has been identified as engaging in behavior that could be defined as any sexual offense as defined in section 2950.01 of the Revised Code regardless if the youth was formally adjudicated of the behavior.

 (3) Programs shall have a written description of the theoretical basis for their services for juvenile sex offender, child-victim offender and youth with sexually abusive behavior treatment that encompasses the philosophy and methods of assessment, treatment and transition including the identification of specific intervention services and the qualified individuals to deliver and supervise those services.

 (4) Programs shall have policies for preventing sexual contact between youth and between all staff and youth.
 The efficacy of these policies shall be reviewed at least annually and revised as appropriate.
 Any revision to the policies shall be filed with the advisory board within thirty days of revision.

-(5) Programs shall provide documentation of agency licensure, certification and/or accreditation and the advisory board shall be notified immediately of any change in licensure or certification status.
+(5) Programs shall provide documentation of agency licensure, certification and/or accreditation and the advisory board shall be notified within three business days of any change in licensure or certification status.